licarpen/aws-developer/README.md

 ## Elastic Container Service (ECS)

 * Amazon ECS lets you easily build all types of containerized applications, from long-running applications and microservices to batch jobs and machine learning applications.
-You can migrate legacy Linux or Windows applications from on-premises to the cloud and run them as containerized applications using Amazon ECS.
+You can migrate legacy Linux or Windows applications from on-premise to the cloud and run them as containerized applications using Amazon ECS.

 ### Docker
 * software development platform for deploying apps